Bachelor of Arts in Communication Sciences and Disorders

 Opportunities are available for students to study at other institutions while obtaining a degree at the University of Maine.
 Students are able to attend other American institutions in other countries through Study Abroad.
 For detailed information about both domestic and international study away, contact the Office of International Programs.

 The Department of Communication Sciences and Disorders welcomes applications for admission from students who wish to transfer from other degree programs at UMaine and from other institutions.
-An appropriate course for students interested in but not yet committed to the major, is CSD 130: Introduction to Communication Sciences and Disorders, which is offered fall and spring semesters and is open to non-majors.
+An appropriate course for students interested in but not yet committed to the major, is CSD 130: Introduction to Communication Sciences and Disorders, which is offered in spring semesters only and is open to non-majors.

 Decisions regarding admission of transfers to the CSD major are made by the Department of Communication Sciences and Disorders.
 Students must have a cumulative GPA of 2.0 or higher for their application to be considered.